 This recipe is ridiculously easy to make.
 Just throw all the ingredients in your food processor or blender, process, and enjoy!

 Variation: I sometimes add frozen corn nibblets to this.
-Just place frozen corn in drainer and run warm water over for just a few seconds, then add to salsa.
-No need to cook it.
+Just place frozen corn in drainer and run warm water over for just a few seconds, then add to finished salsa.
+Great healthy snack that doesn’t require cooking!

 I like using frozen vegetables when possible in recipes, unless it’s summertime and we have an abundance of garden fresh.